 Tellus is a mission-driven company dedicated to developing safe and effective treatments for unmet needs in newborns.
 Founded in October 2018, Tellus is translating breakthrough science licensed from Duke University that originated in board-certified neonatologist Eric Benner’s research laboratory in collaboration with Simon Gregory.
 Dr. Benner’s work identified compounds in breast milk that induce the regeneration of myelin-producing oligodendrocytes and repair WMI in animal models of perinatal brain injury.
 Tellus’ goal for its lead asset (TT-20) is to provide a treatment for every baby born at risk for brain injury and improve neurodevelopmental outcomes for affected children.

-Through the development of TT-20, Tellus is pioneering a regulatory path for “First-in-Neonates” programs that leverages advances in clinical tools and regulatory guidance.
+Through the development of TT-20, Tellus is pioneering a regulatory path for neonatal drug development that leverages advances in clinical tools and regulatory guidance.
 As a preclinical stage life sciences start-up company, Tellus is focused on planning, funding and executing development programs to demonstrate safety and efficacy of new therapeutic interventions in newborns.
 Tellus aims to leverage institutional support, non-dilutive funding, equity investment and patient advocacy to discover, develop and commercialize a pipeline of products that improve care delivery, outcomes and lives of patients and families.

 Meet the Team